usnistgov/metaschema/website/content/contribute/_index.md

     weight: 50
 ---

+# Welcome to the Metaschema Community

 We are excited that you want to contribute to the Metaschema project.
-We are striving to provide a collaborative environment for professionals to contribute to the project's goals and objectives.
+We are striving to provide a collaborative environment for professionals and hobbyists alike to contribute to the project's goals and objectives.

-# Contributing
+## Contributing

 We use GitHub as a collaboration platform for the development of the Metaschema framework.
 Within the project's GitHub repository you will find: